petersenpeter/CellExplorer/docs/interface/description.md

 + `Right mouse click`: select nearest cell.
 Cell point/trace is highlighted and Cell ID is displayed for selected cell(s).
 + `Middle mouse click`: activate a group selection function allowing you to draw a polygon (with left mouse clicks) to select multiple cells (finish with a right mouse click; delete points with middle mouse click).
 + `Mouse scroll wheel`: zoom in or out at the location of the mouse cursor.
 When zooming on an axis outs, only that axis will change.

+In the 3D group plot the mouse keys are altered. `Left mouse click` allows you to rotate the 3D plot, `right mouse click` go to nearest cell, `middle mouse click` selects nearest cell.

 ### Cell Assignment
 The Cell Assignment panel allows you to perform relevant types of cell-assignments such as cell-type, Deep/Superficial, assign brain region or label.